Hill

 (a.k.a.
 “Blackie” in the

-literally at the top of the pyramid in the stratification of the British sheep industry.
-In Blackfaces both sexes are horned, with
+at the top of the pyramid in the stratification of the British sheep industry.
+In Blackfaces both sexes are horned, with the rams

-the rams having a double spiral.
-They have a roman nose, a clean face with black and white markings; legs are free of wool and mottled
+having a double spiral.
+They have a roman nose, a clean face with black and white markings; legs are free of wool and mottled black

 and the ability to withstand harsh weather.
 Purebred ewes are drafted to marginal upland farms where they are crossbred with a Bluefaced